 Belize currently trails countries like Costa Rica and New Zealand as top eco-destinations in the world.
-And since the country doesn’t receive as many tourists compared to the region, travelers can take advantage of unspoiled paradise.
-A few of the qualities that Belize offers is the ancient Maya pyramids, ceremonial caves, diverse cultures, the countless cayes and atolls that dot the coast, the iconic Blue Hole, the Great Barrier Reef, and the various rivers and waterfalls that nourish it’s rainforests.
+And since the country doesn’t receive as many tourists as the other countries in Central America, travelers can take advantage of an unspoiled paradise.
+A few of the qualities that Belize offers are the ancient Maya pyramids, ceremonial caves, diverse cultures, the countless cayes and atolls that dot the coast, the iconic Blue Hole, the Great Barrier Reef, and the various rivers and waterfalls that nourish its rainforests.

-When you decide to come visit Belize, here are some tips on how you can help support responsible travel in Belize:
+When you decide to visit Belize, here are some tips on how you can support responsible travel in Belize – it doesn’t matter if you’re into luxury travel or backpacking, everyone can help.

 Try to learn a little of Belize’s local language